 § 663.612 How are funds redistributed when a Tribe fully or partially withdraws from a compact or funding agreement and elects to enter into a compact with the Department?

 If a Tribe that meets the eligibility criteria identified in 23 U.S.C.
 207(b) fully or partially withdraws from a participating inter-Tribal consortium, the withdrawing Tribe is entitled to its Tribal share of all future funds supporting those PSFAs grants, formula funds, and state-transferred funds that the Tribe will be carrying out under its own compact and funding agreement (calculated on the same basis as the funds were initially allocated in the funding agreement of the inter-Tribal consortium).

+ORIGINAL: When a Tribe eligible to enter into a compact and funding agreement fully or partially withdraws from a participating inter-Tribal consortium or Tribal organization, and has proposed to enter into a compact and funding agreement covering the withdrawn funds:

+(a) The withdrawing Tribe is entitled to its Tribal share of funds supporting those PSFAs, grants, formula funds, and state-transferred funds that the Indian Tribe will be carrying out under its own compact and funding agreement (calculated on the same basis as the funds were initially allocated in the funding agreement of the inter-Tribal consortium or Tribal organization); and

+(b) the funds referred to in paragraph (a) of this section must be transferred from the funding agreement of the inter-Tribal consortium or Tribal organization, on the condition that the provisions of 25 U.S.C.
+450f and 25 U.S.C.
+450j, as appropriate, apply to the withdrawing Indian Tribe.

 § 663.613 How are funds distributed when a Tribe fully or partially withdraws from a compact or funding agreement administered by an intertribal consortium serving more than one Tribe and the withdrawing Tribe elects not to or is not eligible to enter a compact?

-All funds not obligated and expended by the intertribal consortium associated with the withdrawing Tribe’s returned PSFAs shall be returned by the inter-Tribal consortium to the Department for further transfer based on the type of agreement the Tribe enters into with either the Department of Transportation or Interior.
+All funds not obligated and expended by the intertribal consortium associated with the withdrawing Tribe’s returned PSFAs shall be returned by the inter-Tribal consortium to the Department for further transfer based on the type of agreement the Tribe enters into with either the Department of Transportation or Interior, or for use by the Department of the Interior for provision of transportation services.

-SUBPART I – TERMINATION
+SUBPART I – COMPACT AND/OR FUNDING AGREEMENT TERMINATION AND PROGRAM REASSUMPTION

-§ 663.650 When can the Secretary terminate a compact or funding agreement?
+§ 663.650 When can the Secretary reassume a compact or funding agreement?

 In accordance with 23 U.S.C.
-207(f)(2)(B), the Secretary may terminate a compact or funding agreement, or portion thereof, subject to the steps in this subpart, when the Secretary makes a specific finding, in writing, to the Tribe that the Secretary has found that there is:
+207(f)(2)(B), the Secretary may reassume a compact or funding agreement, or portion thereof, subject to the steps in this subpart, when the Secretary makes a specific finding, in writing, to the Tribe that the Secretary has found that there is:

 (a) imminent jeopardy to a trust asset, natural resources, or public health and safety that is caused by an act or omission of the Tribe and that arises out of a failure to carry out the compact or funding agreement, as determined by the Secretary; or